Abenteuerlustig/translator/README.md

   > ```

 - [ ] Select the type of voice (English, American, male, female), and select different dialects if the target language is Chinese
+- [ ] Big exe file, except to make it smaller!